Monza Oval - The abandoned banking

 Subscribe to our YouTube Channel: youtube.com/circuitsofthepast

-The 10 Kilometers long track was also used during the 1961 Italian Grand Prix.
+The 10 km long track was also used during the 1961 Italian Grand Prix.
 That year the engine rules were changed to reduce top speeds.
 This time everyone agreed to include the oval.

-But a tragedie happened during this Grand Prix, taking the life of German driver Wolfgang Von Trips and 11 spectators.
+But a tragedy happened during this Grand Prix, a crash took the life of both German driver Wolfgang von Trips and 11 spectators.
+The crash took place at the end of the central straight, just before the Parabolica.
 It resulted in stricter safety requirements again.
-From now the banking was found not longer suitable for Formula One.
-This while the accident of Von Trips took place at the end of the central straight, short before the Parabolica.
+From now on, the banking would no longer be used in Formula One races.

-Remarkable, the Monza banking thanks a lot of its fame to the 1966 movie "Grand Prix".
-In this movie, a fictional Formula One season is being played, using the Monza banking five years after the last time it was used for real.
+Remarkably, the Monza banking owes a lot of its fame to the 1966 movie "Grand Prix".
+In this movie, a fictional Formula One season takes place, using the Monza banking five years after the last time it was used in real life.

 The end of the Monza Oval

-Although the Monza banking was taboo for Formula One since 1962, it was still used for the 1000 Kilometers of Monza for sports cars.
-In order to improve safety, two permanent chicanes were introduced in 1966 for the entry of both banked high speed corners.
-However, in 1969 the Monza oval was used for last time.
+Although the Monza banking was forbidden in Formula One races since 1962, it was still used for the 1000 Kilometers of Monza for sports cars.
+In order to improve safety, two permanent chicanes were added in 1966 for the entry into both high-speed banked corners.
+Despite this, the Monza oval was used for the last time in 1969.

-It was found too dangerous and from 1970 the 1000 Kilometers of Monza was held on the road circuit only.
-After the 1969 race, the high speed track was not used anymore.
-The banking lay fallow and fell into decline.
-Nobody seemed to be interested in the fate of this piece of motorsport history.
+It was found to be too dangerous, and from 1970 on the 1000 Kilometers of Monza was held only on the road circuit.
+After the 1969 race, the high-speed circuit layout wasn't used anymore.
+The banking fell into disuse and was no longer maintained.
+No one seemed to have any interest in the fate of this important piece of motorsport history.

 The planned demolition of the Monza banking

-After the tragedies during the 1994 San Marino Grand Prix at Imola, where Ayrton Senna and Roland Ratzenberger lost their lives, Formula One was in shock.
-As a result, the call for more security was getting bigger.
+After the tragedies during the 1994 San Marino Grand Prix at Imola (where Ayrton Senna and Roland Ratzenberger lost their lives), Formula One was in a state of shock.
+As a result, the calls for more safety only increased.

 This led to hasty adjustments to different circuits.
 In Monza, it resulted in the reconstruction of the second Lesmo Corner.
 In the following years, safety requirements increased more and more.
 For Monza, this is a big problem because it is in the middle of a park with protected trees.

-In the late ninetees they came up with the plan to demolish the old banking and plant trees on the ground.
-So they could fell trees around the track to create bigger run off areas.
-But this time people cared about the old high speed track.
-After massive protest of Formula One drivers and fans they decided to refrain from this unfortunate plan.
-For the trees another compromis was found and the banking was saved.
+In the late 1990s they came up with the plan to demolish the old banking and plant trees in its place.
+This way they could chop down trees around the track to create bigger run-off areas.
+But this time people cared about the old high-speed track [and I assume, this includes the banking].
+After a massive protest of Formula One drivers and fans, they decided to refrain from this plan.
+For the trees, another compromise was decided on and the banking was saved.

 The Monza Oval now

-Since 1978 the Monza Rally is organized on and around the track.
-Hereby they also use the lower part of the oval.
-It's the only time in a year the engines roar on this loop.
+Since 1978 the Monza Rally has been organized on and around the track.
+They also use the lower part of the oval.
+It's the only time each year that engines can be heard roaring around this loop.
 The rest of the year the oval is closed for motor vehicles and can be only entered by foot or with a bicycle.

 Today Monza cares more about the historic banking.
-In 2014 the surface became a refurbishment.
+In 2014, the surface was repaved.
 If you visit the Autodromo Nazionale di Monza you can walk on the old oval or rent a bike at the infopoint.
 I did it in the summer of 2017, as you can see in the video above.

 © Text, Photos & video: Herman Liesemeijer